Mutual Data Authentication

 Problems with Authentication The Achilles Heel of such systems is that keys and codes and pads only work if one can trust the sender in the first place.
-Between entities of the same toposphic level, such sharing can be checked for accuracy and an untrustworthy source can be identified.
+Between entities of the same toposophic level, such sharing can be checked for accuracy and an untrustworthy source can be identified.
 However if the two entities differ in toposophic that is no longer possible.
-The system also breaks down or if one of the participants has been subverted by a sufficiently sophisticated submind; according to Drebart's Postulation a being of the same or higher level toposophic can always victimize peers or inferiors in this way given time and sufficient motivation, sometimes through the very communications used in Voluntary Message Authentification.
-Light-speed delays in communication further compound these issues.
-Thus even with Voluntary Message Authentification any sane being of any toposophic must live with a certain level of distrust regarding any communication.
+It is even possible for entities of the same toposophic level to mislead one another, as humans have discovered on many occasions; this deception can often be uncovered with transapient assistance, such as the Dissimulation Detection software that some transapients distribute for reasons of their own.

 Given the paucity of signs of Terragen-level civilization from elsewhere in the universe, communications that are or might be extragalactic are regarded with extreme suspicion by some.
 The Triangulum Transmission is perhaps the best known of these suspect messages.
 The least communicative transapients and archailects, particularly the Solipsists, may be acting on these suspicions.
-Or, on the other hand, they may be early victims of such a message and their silence may be a part of the Great Silence cited by some students of the Fermi Paradox.
+Or, on the other hand, they may be early victims of such a message and they may already be a part of the Great Silence cited by some students of the Fermi Paradox.
 One expert on the hazards involved has phrased it like this: